amiruladlil19/Learning-Data-Science/Time Series/Readme.md

-### These are the learning records of mine when learning time series analysis
+### These are the learning records of mine when I learn about time series analysis